 The study showed that children under age 5 are most likely to be backed over or burned.
 Older children and teens are struck or cut by the mower or a projectile.
 In all, eight percent of injuries required admission to a hospital.
 A child standing nearby or riding as a passenger on a mower was four times more likely to end up hospitalized than those operating one.

 “We see quite a few lawn mower-related injuries each summer,” says Dr. Charles Nozicka, an emergency medicine physician at Advocate Children’s Hospital-Park Ridge.
 “Some can be quite serious, including amputations, as well as severe burns and cuts.”

 Experts offer these tips to keep children safe:

-- Children under six should be kept indoors while the lawn is being mowed
+- Children under age 6 should be kept indoors, while the lawn is being mowed.

-- Only children over 12 should push a mower, and only those over 16 should operate a ride-on model
+- Only children age 12 and older should push a mower, and only those age 16 and older should operate a riding mower.

 About the Author